rjspencer/docs/theming.md

 EventNotAttendingCount
 :	the number of users that have RSVPed "No"

+EventShortUrl
+:	a short URL for the event

 EventState
 :	the state in which the event is taking place